texhex/BiosSledgehammer/README.md

 :warning: **WARNING!** The updates tool for the ME firmware from HP **DOES NOT** check if the provided ME firmware file matches the current model.
 This means, it allows to flash the ME firmware from a ZBook G1 on an EliteBook 840 G4 without an error message.
 If this happens, the machine will be toast/FUBAR on next start (CAPS LOCK will blink 5 times) and the mainboard needs to be replaced.
 Therefore, please pay extra caution when using ME firmware updates and always do a test run on a spare machine.

 If possible, check if an BIOS update is available that also updates the ME firmware as this method is much safer than direct ME firmware updates.
-On the other hand, some BIOS versions require a ME firmware after a BIOS update (see [ProDesk 600 G2 BIOS v2.17](https://ftp.hp.com/pub/softpaq/sp78001-78500/sp78294.html)), so you are forced to use this in some cases.
+On the other hand, some BIOS versions require a ME firmware after a BIOS update (see [ProDesk 600 G2 BIOS v2.17](https://ftp.hp.com/pub/softpaq/sp78001-78500/sp78294.html)), so you might be forced to do direct updates.

 The settings for a ME update are read from the file ``ME-Update.txt`` in the matching [model folder](#modelsfolder).
 Example: